Rothamsted/agri-schemas/doc/biomol-use-cases/oma-use-case/orthology-fastoma-use-case-cypher.md

 This is a translation from the [RDF model](orthology-fastoma-use-case.ttl) to systems using simpler LPGs, like Neo4j.
-The example has some internal KnetMiner terminology, but we mention how to generalise it when that's the case.
+The example has some internal KnetMiner terminology, but we mention how to generalise it where applicable.

 ## Homology Trees

-As discussed in the [main README](README.md), a homology tree is a synthetic view of a subtree of HOGs (or alike) which omits the topological details and instead assigns genes or proteins directly to it.
+As discussed in the [main README](README.md), a homology tree is a synthetic view of a subtree of HOGs (or alike) which omits the topological details and instead assigns genes or proteins directly to the tree.

 ```cypher
 /*